giannilmbd/dynare/doc/manual/source/the-model-file.rst

 :math:`y_t = \alpha'\mathcal{Y}_t` (:math:`\alpha` is a selection
 vector if :math:`y_t` is a variable in :math:`\mathcal{Y}_t`, *i.e.* a column of an identity matrix, or an arbitrary vector defining the weights of a linear combination).
-Then the best prediction, in the sense of the minimisation of the RMSE, for :math:`y_{t+h}` given the information set at :math:`t-\tau` (which we assume to include all observables up to time :math:`t-\tau`, :math:`\mathcal{Y}_{\underline{t-\tau}}`) is:
+Then the best prediction, in the sense of the minimization of the RMSE, for :math:`y_{t+h}` given the information set at :math:`t-\tau` (which we assume to include all observables up to time :math:`t-\tau`, :math:`\mathcal{Y}_{\underline{t-\tau}}`) is: